ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 Muslim, Libyan, Software Engineer.

-A simple man who strives to understand things deeply, to achieve the desired simplicity without sacrificing correctness.
+Simple man who strives to understand things deeply, to achieve the desired simplicity without sacrificing correctness.

-My goal in life is to, In shaa Allah, be a key to goodness and leave behind a legacy of goodness.
+My goal in life is to be a key to goodness and leave behind a legacy of goodness.

-I am a Backend Engineer interested in Distributed Systems and Data Engineering.
+Backend Engineer interested in Distributed Systems and Data Engineering.
 Also a FOSS and Linux enthusiast